sjhalayka/bidirectional_path_tracer/README.md

 6) Extract the model and textures subdirectories and the assorted files to C:/dev/Vulkan-master/assets/

+7) Download the GLM library from: https://github.com/g-truc/glm

+8) Extract the contents of glm-master/glm subdirectory to C:/dev/Vulkan-master/external/glm

 Building the executables

-7) Open the solution file C:/dev/Vulkan-master/vulkanExamples.sln
+1) Open the solution file C:/dev/Vulkan-master/vulkanExamples.sln

-8) Change build setting to Release mode, x64
+2) Change build setting to Release mode, x64

-9) Select the Build -> Build Solution menu item (be patient, this takes a long time the first time)
+3) Select the Build -> Build Solution menu item (be patient, this takes a long time the first time)

-10) Run an example (e.g. C:/dev/Vulkan-master/bin/Release/raytracingreflections.exe)
+4) Run an example (e.g. C:/dev/Vulkan-master/bin/Release/raytracingreflections.exe)